 The ancient town of Cuma was an important ancient town close to the busy current city of Naples, and traces of this earlier city can still be seen nearby.
 It is interesting before visiting to have some appreciation of the long history of Cuma that stretches back almost 3000 years...

-The territory around Dozza has been inhabited since prehistoric times, but only scattered settlement remains still exist from the Roman times and the Early Medieval Age, and only one larger cluster of houses has been found in nearby Toscanella (1).
+The territory around Dozza has been inhabited since prehistoric times, but only scattered settlement remains still exist from the Roman period and the Early Medieval Age, and only one larger cluster of houses has been found in nearby Toscanella (1).

 The site of Dozza in ancient times was a fertile land full of springs, so it is conceivable that it was a strategically important place, maybe even defended by a fortified Roman camp.
 However this is only a partial hypothesis based on linguistic rather than on historical observed data.